Take a short survey to help us improve the DCJ website. Find out more

 The Judicial Commission of NSW receives complaints about judicial officers.
 More information is available on the Commission's website at

 However we can get information from these authorities that may better explain the decision for you.

-If your feedback is about an agency which is not part of the NSW Department of Justice, you should provide your feedback directly to the agency concerned.
+If your feedback is about an agency which is not part of the NSW Department of Communities and Justice, you should provide your feedback directly to the agency concerned.
 Alternatively you may wish to

 write to the relevant Minister.
 If you have a complaint about the administration of a NSW public sector agency, you can

 contact the NSW Ombudsman.

 For further information. please see our fact sheets in the top right of this webpage.

 You should briefly state your concern, and tell us what happened.
 Make sure you also include: